-- 27.9 A neighbourhood plan shall be adopted by bylaw and appended to this Plan. - 27.10 Local plans within a Neighbourhood Area shall be appended to the relevant neighbourhood plan as an appendix. - 27.11 Development of a neighbourhood plan shall be guided through a terms of reference approved by Council. - a.
+27.11 A neighbourhood plan shall be adopted by bylaw and appended to this Plan.

+- 27.12 Local plans within a Neighbourhood Area shall be appended to the relevant neighbourhood plan as an appendix. - 27.13 Development of a neighbourhood plan shall be guided through a terms of reference approved by Council. - a.
 A neighbourhood plan shall be prepared by the County or an applicant in partnership with the County. - b.
+Development cell plans should be applicant-led and will not require a Termsof Reference. - c.
 Local Plan applications in a Neighbourhood Area will be processed in accordance with the County's standard policies and procedures for local plan amendments.